2Cold2Code/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+    1.)
+Global/console or window binding, where `this` references the global object/console/window.
+If not defined otherwise by another rule, this binding is referenced by default.

+    2.)
+Implicit binding, wherein a property or method called on a `this` instance references the object within which it is called.

+    3.)
+Explicit binding, where it is referenced by the .call(), .apply(), or .bind() methods.

+    4.)
+New binding, where `this` becomes bound to the created object by the `new` keyword.

 5. Why do we need super() in an extended class?

 ## Project Set up